tsukuyomi-rs/tsukuyomi/README.md

 use tsukuyomi::{App, Input, Error, Handler};
 use futures::Future;

-// The definition of *synchronous* handler.
+// A *synchronous* handler function.
 // It will return a `Responder` which immediately convert into an HTTP response,
 // and does not need any asynchronous computation. fn handler(_input: &mut Input) -> &'static str {
     "Hello, Tsukuyomi.\n"
 }

-// The definition of *asynchronous* handler.
+// An *asynchronous* handler function.
 // It will return a `Future` representing the remaining computation in the handler. fn async_handler(input: &mut Input)
     -> impl Future<Item = String, Error = Error> + Send + 'static